akgoode/posts-with-friends/README.md

 #### Goals

 My personal goal for this project was to create a functional, visually appealing front-end in Ember.
 Even though Ember was not a technical requirement, I approached this project as though it was because I was not interested in making an app that I had the technical skills to make six weeks ago.
 To me, one of the most important abilities that I can highlight as a developer is that I can take new languages or frameworks and use them to quickly produce a functional app.
 My timeline in WDI shows that 10 weeks ago I learned how to manipulate the DOM in JQuery, and today I have an app created using Ember.

+#### Planning and Scope

+When I began planning this project I scoped out what I thought would be produceable by 3/31.
+I quickly realized that while this was not attainable in that amount of time, that I would use that model as a stretch goal.
+As a result I descoped my project to a much simpler one.
+My initial plan is one that I hope to be near to achieving by the meet and hire, and that the project that I will submit will be a stepping stone to my eventual goals.

 #### Challenges Faced